HackYourFuture/Project/README.md

 <br>• core functionality is mostly implemented (but probably buggy!).

 Submitting:
-You will need to submit your alpha code by pushing it to GitHub, as you have done every day.
+<br>You will need to submit your alpha code by pushing it to GitHub, as you have done every day.
 Also add your link to Trello.

 ##Beta Version